 This malware's stealth and sophistication is reliant on exploiting admin privileges to install kernel drivers and setup system services.
 This allows the malware to embed itself deep within the OS and steal data.
 If we remove the access to an admin account the malware will be blocked at Stage 1 preventing it from loading in the advanced modules and gaining persistence.

 As Regin potentially came from a spoofed website or installed through a browser exploit, we can also leverage Defendpoint's advanced Sandboxing and Application Control modules to further reduce the attack surface.
 Sandboxing can be used to contain unknown web content in a secure container, this prevents the Stage 0 dropper gaining any persistence on the system.
 In the event that the browser is compromised, file and registry changes are contained within the secure sandbox and isolated from the user's private data.
-Application control can whitelist trusted applications and prevent malicious downloads from executing, this prevents the user being tricked into running an executable.
+Application control can allow list trusted applications and prevent malicious downloads from executing, this prevents the user being tricked into running an executable.

 Antivirus and other existing reactive technologies can't stop the 300,000 pieces of malware appearing every 24 hours, meaning the traditional model is failing.
 When it comes to defending against malware, both known and unknown, the best defense is to be proactive and layer up defenses.